-4.1 Section 175 of the Education Act 2002 places a duty on governing bodies of maintained schools and further education institutions (including sixth-form colleges) to make arrangements for ensuring that their functions relating to the conduct of the school are exercised with a view to safeguarding and promoting the welfare of children who are pupils at the school.
-Section 157 of the same Act places a similar duty on non-maintained and independent schools, including free schools and academies.
+4.1 Section 175 of the Education Act 2002 places a duty on governing bodies of maintained school and nurseries and further education institutions (including sixth-form colleges) to make arrangements for ensuring that their functions relating to the conduct of the school and nursery are exercised with a view to safeguarding and promoting the welfare of children who are pupils at the school and nursery.
+Section

+157 of the same Act places a similar duty on non-maintained and independent school and nurseries, including free schools and academies.

-- 4.2 Under section 10 of the Children Act 2004, all maintained schools, further education colleges and independent schools, including free schools and academies, are required to cooperate with the local authority to improve the well-being of children in the local authority area. - 4.3 Under section 26 of the Counter-Terrorism and Security Act 2015, all schools are required to have "due regard to the need to prevent people from being drawn into terrorism". - 4.4 Under section 14B of the Children Act 2004, as amended by the Children & Social Work Act 2017, the Local Safeguarding Partners can require a school or further education institution to supply information in order to perform its functions.
-The school is identified as a 'relevant agency' - 4.5 This policy and the accompanying procedures have been developed in accordance with the local and national statutory and non-statutory guidance and procedures detailed in Appendix E. This includes: - 4.5.1 Working Together to Safeguard Children: A Guide to Inter-Agency Working to Safeguard and Promote the Welfare of Children, July 2018 - 4.5.2 Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2023 - 4.5.3 Pan-Sussex Child Protection and Safeguarding Procedures - 4.5.4 Relationships Education, Relationships and Sex Education (RSE) and Health Education, February 2019 - 4.5.5 Early Years Foundation Stage Statutory Framework April 2017
+- 4.2 Under section 10 of the Children Act 2004, all maintained school and nurseries, further education colleges and independent schools and nurseries, including free schools and academies, are required to cooperate with the local authority to improve the well-being of children in the local authority area. - 4.3 Under section 26 of the Counter-Terrorism and Security Act 2015, all schools and nurseries are required to have "due regard to the need to prevent people from being drawn into terrorism". - 4.4 Under section 14B of the Children Act 2004, as amended by the Children & Social Work Act 2017, the Local Safeguarding Partners can require a school and nursery or further education institution to supply information in order to perform its functions.
+This must be complied with.
+The school and nursery is identified as a 'relevant agency' - 4.5 This policy and the accompanying procedures have been developed in accordance with the local and national statutory and non-statutory guidance and procedures detailed in Appendix E. This includes: - 4.5.1 Working Together to Safeguard Children: A Guide to Inter-Agency Working to Safeguard and Promote the Welfare of Children, July 2018 - 4.5.2 Keeping Children Safe in Education: Statutory Guidance for School and Colleges, September 2024 - 4.5.3 Pan-Sussex Child Protection and Safeguarding Procedures - 4.5.4 Relationships Education, Relationships and Sex Education (RSE) and Health Education, February 2019 - 4.5.5 Early Years Foundation Stage Statutory Framework April 2017